prakharmrsl/easypcceo.github.io/pages/gaming-ethernet-cable/gaming-ethernet-cable.md

 As far as connection goes, the Importer520 is another fantastic gaming ethernet cable.
 It's a Cat6 cable, which is ideal for gaming.
 If you want to futureproof your infrastructure, buying a Cat6 ethernet cable is a good idea.

+## Conclusion

+If you want to improve your internet connection, a Cat5e or Cat6 cable is a great way to do so.
+A direct connection will always be faster than a wireless connection.
+If you decide to buy a Cat cable, make sure it is long enough to reach your gaming setup (but not too long, or it will hurt your connection.)

+Lastly, if you decide to upgrade to a Cat6 cable, you'll have to upgrade *all* of your ethernet cables, not just one.
+If you don't upgrade the rest, your Cat6 cable will still work because it is backwards compatible.
+Although, you'd be wasting your money on the Cat6 cable, because it would be slowed down by the Cat5e cables.
+A chain is only as strong as its weakest link.

+* TOC
+{:toc}